Master of Science in Nursing

 related to the nursing administration concentration.

 - What is the most common pace that students take to complete this program?
 What is

 considered full-time or part-time?

 Our MSN program is very flexible.
 Most of our students are working full-time so the

 most common pace is to take 1-2 courses a semester.
 However, students are not locked

-into taking a certain amount of courses every semester.
+into taking a certain number of courses every semester.
 They can choose to increase

-or decrease the amount of courses they are taking a semester without these choices
+or decrease the number of courses they are taking a semester without these choices

-2 courses.
-If graduate students take 9 credits a semester, they are considered full-time
+consists of 2 courses.
+If graduate students take 9 credits a semester, they are considered

 - What if I find I cannot take any courses for a semester or two?